Start playing guitar How to choose a guitar for beginners?

 12 .”Mellon Collie and the Infinite Sadness” (1995) – The Smashing Pumpkins

 “Mellon Collie and the Infinite Sadness” proved the rumours right.
 The Smashing Pumpkins weren’t really a three-chord grunge band or content with taking second place all along.
-The album is proof of singer Billy Corgan’a egomaniacal madness, but also his sheer brilliance.
+The album is proof of singer Billy Corgan’s narcissistic madness, but also his sheer brilliance.
 Wildly ambitious “Mellon Collie and the Infinite Sadness” is one of the defining albums of the 1990s.

 13. “Odelay” (1996) – Beck

-Odelay” proved that Beck was no hit wonder with “Loser” and, more still, that he could see the future quite learly.
+Odelay” proved that Beck was no hit wonder with “Loser” and, more still, that he could see the future quite clearly.
 Not that he was very concerned with all of that.
-Then, as now, Beck made music that was on the vangarde of pop.
-“Odelay” was, like “Paul’s Boutique” had been, an example of just how technology, modern-production, samples and loops could be used to enhance the alternative experience.
+Then, as now, Beck made music that was on the vanguard of pop.
+“Odelay” was, like “Paul’s Boutique” had been, an example of just how technology, modern production, samples and loops could be used to enhance the alternative experience.
 It’s till a very exciting album.

 14. “Psychocandy” (1985) – The Jesus and Mary Chain